 Accounts receivable are stated at historical cost less allowance for doubtful accounts.
 On a periodic basis, management evaluates its accounts receivable and determines whether to provide an allowance or if any accounts should be written off based on a past history of write-offs, collections and current credit conditions.
 A receivable is considered past due if the Company has not received payments based on agreed-upon terms.
-The Company performs on-going evaluations of its customers and maintains an allowance for bad and doubtful receivables.
+The Company performs on-going evaluations of its customers and maintains an allowance for bad debt and doubtful receivables as the Company deems necessary or appropriate.